-- Campaign and education work is carried out by Warwickshire Wildlife Trust (WWT), Royal Society for the Protection of Birds, Warwickshire Museum and organisations such as Garden Organic. - The 'Gardens Go Wild' project run by WWT from 2010-12 funded by LEADER European programme aimed to encourage more people to consider wildlife in their gardens, allotments and community green spaces, running across the rural parishes of Warwick District and Rugby Borough.
+- the 'Gardens Go Wild' project from 2010-12 funded by LEADER European programme aimed to encourage more people to consider wildlife in their gardens, allotments and community green spaces, running across the rural parishes of Warwick District and Rugby Borough.
 The project provided support and information including information packs and wildlife gardening and allotment talks.
 It also provided an award scheme to reward people for the positive steps they take to improve their green spaces for wildlife.
-Gardens Go Wild provided opportunities for young people to assist older people with improving and maintaining local community green spaces as well as sessions in after school clubs to talk about wildlife gardening and building bird boxes. - Warwickshire Biological Record Centre events in 2011 and 2014 in Warwick and at Chesterton in 2014 to promote wildlife gardening. - WWT promotes wildlife gardening through the Wildlife Friendly Garden Award Scheme. - The Butterfly Conservation annual Garden Butterfly and Moth Count produces survey results for over 11,000 gardens nationally. - RSPB Wildlife Action Awards a scheme encouraging children to find out about wildlife, doing practical things to help and telling other people. - Garden BirdWatch run by the British Trust for Ornithology (BTO) encourages members nationally to record birds and other wildlife in their gardens and collates the information annually. - Coventry Organic Gardeners Club, encourages the use of techniques and products that encourage local wildlife.
-It is based at Garden Organic which promotes the benefits and delights of organic gardening. - Hill Close Gardens in Warwick has a garden managed by school children. - Warwickshire Gardens Trust aims to provide members with a programme of lectures, visits and newsletters; to survey, research and make records of the county's gardens and parks; to raise awareness of gardens and parks, by lectures and visits; to promote co-operation between owners, residents, and local government; and help with advice. - WCC Waste Management Team (2014) a composting workshop, offering subsidised composting bins.
+Gardens Go Wild provided opportunities for young people to assist older people with improving and maintaining local community green spaces as well as sessions in after school clubs to talk about wildlife gardening and building bird boxes. - held a wildflower event at Brandon Marsh Visitor Centre for many years. - in 2015 created the first Hedgehog Improvement Area HIA in the country, a conservation area dedicated to hedgehogs, was created and funded by the British Hedgehog Preservation Society BHPS).
+90ha in Solihull were managed by volunteers to establish a sanctuary and to encourage a more wildlife friendly approach amongst gardeners; a second HIA was established in Rugby in 2016.
+There was measurable success as almost 15,000 people engaged face-to-face and areas of both public and private land were improved practically for the benefit of hedgehogs.
+The project ended in 2019. - Warwickshire Biological Records Centre: held events in 2011 and 2014 in Warwick and at Chesterton in 2014 to promote wildlife gardening. - Butterfly Conservation Warwickshire: - its annual Garden Butterfly and Moth Count produces survey results from local gardens. - at least 5 talks have been given to Gardening Clubs in the past few years. - Coventry Organic Gardeners Club encourages the use of techniques and products that encourage local wildlife.
+It is based at Garden Organic which promotes the benefits and delights of organic gardening. - Hill Close Gardens in Warwick has a garden managed by school children. - Warwickshire Gardens Trust aims to provide members with a programme of lectures, visits and newsletters; to survey, research and make records of the county's gardens and parks; to raise awareness of gardens and parks, by lectures and visits; to promote co-operation between owners, residents, and local government; and help with advice.